DISCOVER

 Battleship Row

-Unique rock formations that look like the sterns of a row of battleships.
-Located just prior to reaching Chapel Beach.
-“Paddle and Hike” tour
+Battleship row is a unique rock formation that resembles the sterns of a row of battleships.
+This is located just prior to reaching Chapel Beach in Pictured Rocks.
+You can kayak super close to these cliffs on the “Paddle and Hike” tour.

 Chapel Rock

-End Point of the "Paddle and Hike Tour.
+This is the end Point of the "Paddle and Hike Tour".
+The sandstone that makes up Chapel Rock is part of the Munising Formation, a 500-million-year-old formation of Cambrian sandstone.
 Note the roots from Chapel Tree extending through the air to the ground adjacent to it.

 Falcon Cove

-The vegetation on these cliffs attracts many Peregrine Falcons into this cove to nest and feed.
-It also features a few smaller caves you can kayak into!
+The vegetation on the cliffs of Pictured Rocks National Lakeshore attracts many Peregrine Falcons into this cove to nest and feed.
+These falcons falcons can dive at speeds exceeding 200 miles per hour.
+If you're lucky, you may even see one of these diving on the Taste of the Rocks tour, the Paddler's Choice, or the Paddle and Hike Tour.
+It also features a few smaller caves with turquoise blue waters that you can kayak into!

 Painted Coves